petervojtek/stalker/README.md

 * Hall sensor is powered from arduino's digital pin (and not directly from battery) to cut its power consumption as much as possible.
  * Similarly, real time clock is powered from arduino's digital pin for the same purpose.
 * [LowPower.h](https://github.com/rocketscream/Low-Power) sleep mode is used as much as possible.
-* Records are stored into Arduino's internal 1kB EEPROM.
+* Records are stored into A24C32 EEPROM (32kB), which is located on the RTC board.
 * Use `printHistory()` function to get door logs from EEPROM.

 Assembly